Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 that little box of text that briefly appears when you hover the mouse cursor over a UI element.
 This field is usually used to supply a clue as to what the menu entry does.

+Under the Tooltip field is a row of radio buttons that indicate the item type. <<<< MORE NEEDED HERE

 The final field is Position.
 The position value is used to determine where in the menu an entry will be displayed.
 Generally speaking, lower values appear at the top of the menu and higher values appear at or near the bottom.
 Any integer from 0 through 99999 can be used.
 The Position